iamrutvikbarot/portfolio/README.md

 To run the website locally, follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/daniel-jebarson/daniel-jebarson.github.io.git`
+1. Clone this repository to your local machine using `git clone https://github.com/iamrutvikbarot/portfolio.git`
-2. Navigate to the project's directory: `cd daniel-jebarson.github.io`
-3. Then install packages and run it using the below commands
+2. Then install packages and run it using the below commands
 ```
 yarn